edahigure/blog-app-2/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Getting Started
+To get a local copy up and running follow these simple example steps.

 ### Prerequisites (an email account)

+in order to run this project you need:

+gem install rails

 To run this application you need an email account properly configured.
 You need the 2-step verification for your gmail account for example as is done here: